YumingZHAI/classify_translation_techniques/end2end_neural_classifiers/README.md

 ## Preparation work

+Preprocessing steps for corpus: lowercasing and correcting minor spelling errors.
+We did this correction according to a list of errors noted down by annotators, thus we keep the original TED Talks corpus intact).

-Preprocessing steps for corpus: lowercasing, correcting minor spelling errors.
-For end2end neural architectures, we also normalized the clitic forms to complete words (e.g. 're -> are), and normalized digits to letter form (e.g. 42 -> four two).
+For end2end neural architectures, we also normalized the clitic forms to complete words (e.g. 're -> are), and normalized digits to their letter form (e.g. 42 -> four two (not forty-two)).

-We conducted experiments with balanced binary classes dataset and five-classes dataset.
+We conducted experiments with a balanced dataset of binary classes and a dataset of five classes.

 1. **Prepare dataset**